spatie/laravel-event-sourcing/docs/advanced-usage/replaying-events.md

 ---
 title: Replaying events
+weight: 3
 ---

-All [events](/laravel-event-projector/v2/handling-events/preparing-events) that implement `Spatie\EventProjector\ShouldBeStored` will be [serialized](https://docs.spatie.be/laravel-event-projector/v2/advanced-usage/using-your-own-event-serializer) and stored in the `stored_events` table.
+All [events](/laravel-event-projector/v2/advanced-usage/preparing-events/) that implement `Spatie\EventProjector\ShouldBeStored` will be [serialized](https://docs.spatie.be/laravel-event-projector/v2/advanced-usage/using-your-own-event-serializer) and stored in the `stored_events` table.
 After your app has been doing its work for a while the `stored_events` table will probably contain some events.

- When creating a new [projector](/laravel-event-projector/v2/handling-events/using-projectors) or [reactor](/laravel-event-projector/v2/handling-events/using-reactors) you'll want to feed all stored events to that new projector or reactor.
+ When creating a new [projector](/laravel-event-projector/v2/using-projectors/writing-your-first-projector/) or [reactor](/laravel-event-projector/v2/using-reactors/writing-your-first-reactor/) you'll want to feed all stored events to that new projector or reactor.
 We call this process replaying events.

  Events can be replayed to [all projectors that were added to the projectionist](/laravel-event-projector/v2/handling-events/using-reactors) with this artisan command: